 Washrooms and changing facilities

 Employees should be able to access and utilize facilities that they are comfortable using and that correspond to their gender identity.
-For example requiring a trans or gender variant employee to use the facilities that correspond to the employee's sex assigned at birth, status of medical transition, or to "prove" their gender identity (by requiring a doctor's letter, identity documents) is not appropriate.
+For example, requiring a trans or gender variant employee to use the facilities that correspond to the employee's sex assigned at birth, status of medical transition, or to "prove" their gender identity (by requiring a doctor's letter, identity documents) is not appropriate.

 It is important to remember that the use of an all-gender washroom is a matter of personal choice and employees should not have to face added harassment when using a gender-specific facility.
 If possible, more than one all-gender washroom is encouraged.

-The story of Ben, a retired federal public service employee
+Story of Ben, a retired federal public service employee